enderger/dotfiles/README.md

 ### Package Sources
 Next, let's add those inputs which are intended to extend Nixpkgs.
+- `emacs` : The EMACS unstable builds, packaged for nix
 - `nur` : The NUR (Nix User Repositories) extend the Nixpkgs ecosystem with a set of user-maintained package sets.
 - `my-nur` : My own NUR repo
 - `fenix` : Fenix provides strong integration of the Rust toolchains into Nix.